Table of Contents

-- Rating of perceived exertion (“RPE”): a score typically denoted on a 10 point scale that allows one to attempt to standardize how hard a specific set feels.
+- Rating of perceived exertion (“RPE”): a score typically denoted on a 10 point scale that allows you to attempt to standardize how hard a specific set feels.
 A higher score indicates the set felt harder.

 - Autoregulation: a method of training that accounts for the variety of factors that influence day-to-day variation in exercise performance.
-This typically utilizes RIR., RPE, or velocity-based measurements, though other methods (ie, heart rate recovery) can be utilized as well.
+This typically utilizes RIR, RPE, or velocity-based measurements, though other methods (ie, heart rate recovery) can be utilized as well.

 - Drop set: a set that begins with some number of reps of a heavier weight prior to immediately performing more reps with a lighter weight.

-- Strength curve: a depiction of one’s strength throughout the range of motion of an exercise, it is a summation of the contribution of each muscle at their respective joints’ angles at a specific portion of the rep. These will typically be ascending (increasing throughout the rep), descending (decreasing throughout the rep), or bell-shaped (initially increasing and then decreasing throughout the rep).
+- Strength curve: a depiction of your strength throughout the range of motion of an exercise, it is a summation of the contribution of each muscle at their respective joints’ angles at a specific portion of the rep. These will typically be ascending (increasing throughout the rep), descending (decreasing throughout the rep), or bell-shaped (initially increasing and then decreasing throughout the rep).